itsmehakvohra/Mainstream-News-Eradicator/README.md

-Check out this Mainstream radicator I made.
+Check out this Mainstream Eradicator I made.

 Anything with over 200+ likes will also be deleted.